Nexmo/nexmo-cli/README.md

 Message price:     0.03330000 EUR
 ```

 **Note:** Some carriers (e.g. US and Canadian) do not allow alphanumeric senders.
-In these cases you must use one of your Nexmo virtual numbers in the `from` parameter.
+In these cases, you must use one of your Nexmo virtual numbers in the `from` parameter.
 For example:

 ```bash
 nexmo sms <to_number> Hello world! --from <from_number> --confirm